Uptime.com checks can be in various states that affect the alerts you receive. This article will cover these states in greater detail.

 A Group Check nests individual checks, and pausing this check type applies differently than normal check types.
 Because a Group Check functions similarly to an individual check, pausing a Group check pauses only the Group check and not the checks nested within.

-Delete a check from Monitoring>Checks.
-Tick the box next to the check you wish to delete, then click Actions>Delete, or delete checks in bulk by selecting the desired checks and clicking Bulk Actions>Delete Selected Checks.
+Delete a check from Monitoring > Checks.
+Tick the box next to the check you wish to delete, then select the delete icon.,

-Please Note: Deleted checks & associated alerts will be non-recoverable after 30 days.
+Please Note: Deleted checks and associated alerts will be non-recoverable after 30 days.

 Deleting Checks in a Group Check